-Todd has a BS degree in Chemistry from Colorado State University, where he later taught organic chemistry, and was an undergrad research assistant.
-He worked in the Pharmacology Department at the University of Minnesota as a Scientist, before stints at two laboratories in Minnesota, the second of which he co-owned.
+Todd has a BS degree in Chemistry from Colorado State University.
+He was a researcher at the University of Minnesota’s Department of, before stints at two laboratories in Minnesota, the second of which he co-owned.

 Although he grew up with the daily rigors of a dairy farm in Southern Minnesota, since 2008 Todd has been able to call Montana home.